adaddeo/simple-giphy-search/README.md

 ### Starting Point

 I used [create-react-app](https://github.com/facebook/create-react-app) as a starting point.
-It seemed liked the ideal tool for a "one-off" project.
-Getting a development server and production build with Typescript and ES6 support with minimal configuration was convenient.
+It seemed liked the ideal tool for a "one-off" project as it let me get started with a development server and production build with Typescript and ES6 support with minimal configuration.

 ### Design Considerations